zzysh12345/smol-course/README.md

 ### Why Small Language Models?

+While large language models have shown impressive capabilities, they often require significant computational resources and can be overkill for focused applications.
 Small language models offer several advantages for domain-specific applications:

 - **Efficiency**: Require significantly less computational resources to train and deploy
 - **Customization**: Easier to fine-tune and adapt to specific domains
 - **Control**: Better understanding and control of model behavior
 - **Cost**: Lower operational costs for training and inference
 - **Privacy**: Can be run locally without sending data to external APIs

-This course provides a practical, hands-on approach to working with small language models, from initial training through to production deployment.

 ## Prerequisites